 Social Media Internships

-BURNAWAY is open to receiving all pitches.
+BURNAWAY welcomes all pitches in service of our mission.
 We receive more pitches than we can publish.
 Please note that we are a small but dedicated staff.
 Please review our website to get an idea of previously published content, styles, and themes.
-It is very important all writers/contributors have a specific point of view, opinion, or thesis.

 Think broadly.
-Potential stories could involve Southern artists showing in New York, Los Angeles, or elsewhere; artists from outside the region visiting the South on residencies or teaching stints; and figures having an impact on the South, such as Franklin Sirmans, curator of the upcoming Prospect 3 biennial in New Orleans; etc.
+Potential stories could involve Southern artists showing in New York, Los Angeles, or elsewhere; artists from outside the region visiting the South on residencies or teaching stints; and figures having an impact on the South.

 How to Submit Pitches

-Please include dates of exhibition (if time-sensitive) and all applicable links, with a ca. 100 word proposal outlining the subject and the approach you’d take.
+Please include dates of exhibition (if time-sensitive) and all applicable links, with a brief explanation of the subject and your approach.

 Our conflict of interest policy

-BURNAWAY will not consider contributions regarding: the artwork of someone with whom the writer has a personal relationship; the work of an artist, gallery, or institution with whom the writer has a current or previous financial relationship or internship; any gallery that represents his/her work; any gallery institutionally related to the organization employing the writer; a colleague in the institution employing the writer.
-We also will not consider submissions by a writer whom the gallery or artist has paid or commissioned to write the article in question, or a submission by a writer who collects the work of the artist in question.
+BURNAWAY will not consider contributions regarding: the artwork of someone with whom the writer has a personal relationship; the work of an artist, gallery, or institution with whom the writer has a current or previous financial relationship or current internship; any gallery that represents his/her work; any gallery institutionally related to the organization employing the writer.
+We also will not accept submissions by a writer whom the gallery or artist has paid or commissioned to write the article in question.